 Apply for a Scholarship or Other Financial Aid

-Students may also apply for a scholarship or other financial aid for programs that require tuition fees.
+Students may also apply for a scholarship for studying abroad or other financial aid for programs that require tuition fees.
 Some of these assistance may be specific to tuition fees, a supplement to one’s daily living expenses, or may be specific to one’s accommodation.
 Students can apply for them through the government, their chosen institution, or through a nongovernment organization.

 Work as an Au Pair